aspose-zip/Aspose.ZIP-Products/zip/net/extract/vrml/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your VRML files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="VRML" readMoreLink="https://docs.fileformat.com/3d/vrml/" >}}
-The Virtual Reality Modeling Language (VRML) is a file format for representation of interactive 3D world objects over the World Wide Web (www).
-It finds its usage in creating three-dimensional representations of complex scenes such as illustrations, definition and virtual reality presentations.
-The format has been superseded by X3D.
-Many 3D modelling applications can  save objects and scenes in VRML format.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->